 The Environmental Protection (Cost Recovery) Regulations 2021 (Cost Recovery Regulations) were gazetted on 17 December 2021.
-These regulations introduce fees and charges for proposals referred to the Environmental Protection Authority under Part IV Divisions 1 and 2 of the Environmental Protection Act 1986 (the Act).
+These regulations introduce fees and charges for the Department of Water and Environmental Regulation (DWER) to recover costs for proposals referred to the Environmental Protection Authority under Part IV Divisions 1 and 2 of the Environmental Protection Act 1986 (the Act).

 The Department of Water and Environmental Regulation (the department) has developed a cost recovery model to implement fees and charges for the environmental impact assessment (EIA) process.
 The model will enable the State Government to meet the expectations of industry and the community in protecting the environment.
 The department will use the funding received to provide an effective service while ensuring strong environmental protection remains.

 In October 2019, the State Government released a discussion paper and sought community and industry feedback on proposed amendments to the Environmental Protection Act 1986 (the Act).
-One of the proposed amendments was to include a head power to enable cost recovery for activities under Part IV of the Act.
+One of the proposed amendments was to include a head power to enable the Department to implement cost recovery for activities under Part IV of the Act.

 Consultation on changes to the Act was completed in January 2020.
 The department received 101 written submissions and additional feedback from industry, community groups, individuals and government agencies.
 Feedback from the consultation was incorporated into the amendment Bills.